 Save your fancy dinner reservations for another day.
 Here are the best local dishes in Bali that you must-try - and our fave roadside warungs that do them best!

 Depending on where you go, Bali can be an eye-opening cultural adventure, a party paradise or an utterly indulgent getaway packed full of luxe spas, white sand beaches and glamorous shopping sprees.
-But one thing’s for sure: no matter what style of Bali trip you choose, you’ve gotta try traditional Balinese cuisine – it’s on another level.
+But one thing’s for sure: no matter what style of Bali trip you choose, you’ve gotta try Bali’s local food and traditional cuisine – it’s on another level.

-We’re not talking expensive eateries and Michelin-worthy restaurants here (we all know there are plenty of those) we’re talking age-old recipes that’ve been passed down through generations, and local dishes stuffed full of fresh herbs, spices and a whole lotta Balinese culinary secrets.
-So, without further adieu, here are 7 of Bali’s best dishes – the local food you simply must-try, including our fave warungs where you’ll find them.
+We’re not talking expensive eateries and Michelin-worthy restaurants here (we all know there are plenty of those) we’re talking age-old recipes that’ve been passed down through generations, and local food stuffed full of fresh herbs, spices and a whole lotta Balinese culinary secrets.
+So, without further adieu, here are 7 of Bali’s best local dishes – the traditional local food you simply must-try, including our fave warungs where you’ll find them.
 Selamat makan!

-Probably Bali’s most iconic dish, babi guling (also known as suckling pig) is one nose-to-tail delicacy that you have to try.
+Probably Bali’s most iconic local dish, babi guling (also known as suckling pig) is one nose-to-tail delicacy that you have to try.
 It’s usually served with rice, pork sausage, sayur urap (a vegetable salad in coconut chilli dressing), huge cuts of spice-rubbed, spit-roasted meat and the crispiest, crunchiest and most scrumptiously flavoured skin – all of which has been cooked to tender-perfection from hours upon hours of slow-roasting.
 YUM.

 Try: Warung Ibu Oka (Jl Tegal Sari No.2, Ubud), Babi Guling Candra (Jl Teuku Umar, Denpasar) or Warung Babi Guling Pak Malen (Jl Sunset Road No. 5, Seminyak)